-- At delivery, the unit must be checked for damage.
-Any damage must be reported immediately to the carrier's claims agent. - Bring the packed unit as close as possible to its final installation position to prevent damage during transport. - When handling the unit, take into account the following: - Fragile, handle the unit with care. - Keep the unit upright in order to avoid compressor damage. - Choose on beforehand the path along which the unit is to be brought in. - Lift the unit preferably with a crane and 2 belts of at least 8 m long as shown in the figure below.
+- At delivery, the unit MUST be checked for damage.
+Any damage MUST be reported immediately to the carrier's claims agent. - Bring the packed unit as close as possible to its final installation position to prevent damage during transport. - · When handling the unit, take into account the following:

+Fragile, handle the unit with care.

+Keep the unit upright in order to avoid compressor damage.

+- Prepare the path along which you want to bring the unit inside in advance. - Lift the unit preferably with a crane and 2 belts of at least 8 m long as shown in the figure below.
 Always use protectors to prevent belt damage and pay attention to the position of the unit's centre of gravity.